 First, an ‘expression of interest’ (EOI) is submitted for approval, describing the occupation and the duties involved.
 Next, the apprenticeship standard is developed, detailing the knowledge, skills and behaviours (KSBs) required to become fully competent in the occupation.
 Finally, an assessment plan is created which describes the assessment methods to be used for each of the KSBs listed.
 Once all of these stages have been approved, the IFA allocates a funding band for the standard and the standard is ready to use.

-The current status for the Harbour Master standard is: EOI approved.
-Standard now under development
+The current status for the Harbour Master standard is: Standard approved – find out more.
+Standard has now been submitted to the IFA for approval.
+Assessment plan is now under development.

 We are actively seeking employers to form this group, please contact us if interested.